-God’s Gender: Exploring Perspectives from Different Traditions
+God’s Gender: Exploring Perspectives From Different Traditions

 For many, the image of God has traditionally been presented as masculine.
 From the artwork of a white-bearded figure sitting in the clouds to the ubiquitous use of “He” and “Him” in prayers and religious texts, it can be easy to conclude that God is a man.
 But is this theologically accurate?
 Does God truly have a gender, or are these human constructs applied to a divine entity that transcends such categories?